outmoded/oz/README.md

 Each application definition includes:
 - `id` - a unique application identifier.
 - `scope` - the default application [scope](#scope).
+- `delegate` - if `true`, the application is allowed to delegate a ticket to another application.
+  Defaults to `false`.

 Applications must be registered with the server prior to using Oz.
 The method through which applications register is outside the scope of this protocol.
 When an application registers, it is